 When we talk about medium, we are referring to what we use to write on the cake.
 It could be royal icing, buttercream, chocolate, piping gel and even fondant.

-So what is the right medium?
-Answer; there is no right medium.
-Rather there is a right consistency and temperature.
+There is no right medium for writing on a cake; rather there is a right consistency and temperature.
 The right consistency is one that is fluid.
 By this we mean that you have to be able to easily maneuver the medium for the right flow.

 The right temperature is room temperature for some medium and slightly cold for others.
-You would understand this more when you watch a video.
+You would understand this more when you watch one of our accompanying videos.

 The major hurdle to writing perfectly on a cake is lack of practice.
 If you can give yourself to consistent practice, you’ll be amazed at how well you’ll become at it.
 So here are the steps to follow:-